Refinement on spectral Tur\'{a}n's theorem: Concluding remarks

 We write $q(G)$ for the signless Laplacian spectral radius, i.e., the largest eigenvalue of the {\it signless Laplacian matrix} $Q(G)=D(G) + A(G)$, where $D(G)= \mathrm{diag} (d_1,\ldots ,d_n)$ is the degree diagonal matrix and $A(G)$ is the adjacency matrix.
-In 2013, He, Jin and Zhang \cite[Theorem 1.3]{HJZ2013} showed some bounds for the signless Laplacian spectral radius in terms of the clique number.
-As a consequence, they proved the signless Laplacian spectral version of Theorem \ref{thmturanstrong}, which states that if $G$ is a $K_{r+1}$-free graph on $n$ vertices, then $q(G)\le q(T_r(n))$, equality holds if and only if $r=2$ and $G=K_{t,n-t}$ for some $t$, or $r\ge 3$ and $G=T_r(n)$.
-This spectral extension also implies the classical edge Tur\'{a}n theorem. {\it It is possible to establish analogues of the results of our paper in terms of the signless Laplacian spectral radius.
-For example, whether $Y_r(n)$ is the extremal graph attaining the maximum signless Laplacian spectral radius among all non-$r$-partite $K_{r+1}$-free graphs.}
+In 2013, He, Jin and Zhang \cite[Theorem 1.3]{HJZ2013} proved the signless Laplacian spectral version of Tur\'{a}n's theorem, which states that if $G$ is a $K_{r+1}$-free graph on $n$ vertices, then $q(G)\le q(T_r(n))$, equality holds if and only if $r=2$ and $G=K_{t,n-t}$ for some $t$, or $r\ge 3$ and $G=T_r(n)$.
+Similar with the adjacency spectral radius, the signless Laplacian spectral version also implies the edge Tur\'{a}n theorem.
+It is interesting to study whether it is possible to extend the results of our paper in terms of $q(G)$.
+For example, given an integer $r\ge 3$, whether $Y_r(n)$ is the extremal graph attaining the maximum signless Laplacian spectral radius among all non-$r$-partite $K_{r+1}$-free graphs.

-In 2017, Nikiforov \cite{NikiMerge} provided a unified extension of both the adjacency spectral radius and the signless Laplacian spectral radius.
-It was proposed by Nikiforov \cite{NikiMerge} to study the family of matrices $A_{\alpha}$ defined for any real $\alpha \in [0,1]$ as